 And boy, was I wrong.

-I am still to digest (not the food, of course.
-Because I could not stand the substandard quality snacks and the main course, and somehow filled my stomach partially) that disgusting feeling that the food–the most important aspect of a social gathering was ignored like it didn’t matter even a little bit.
+I am still to digest, not the food, of course.
+Because I could not stand the substandard quality of the food and somehow filled my stomach, I couldn’t believe that food—the most important aspect of a social gathering was ignored like it didn’t matter.

 Why do You Attend a Party (BIG or Small)?